-Mirror and Crater lakes are found deep in the heart of the Indian Peaks Wilderness.
+Mirror Lake and Crater lake are found deep in the heart of the Indian Peaks Wilderness.
 Cascade Falls, found along the trail and a popular destination, is about 4.5 miles in and comprises of multiple waterfalls.
 The destination, Crater Lake, sits in a large bowl under Mount Achonee (12,469′), Lone Eagle Peak (11,920′) and several unnamed 12,000′ peaks.
 Peck Glacier and several perennial snowfields can be seen clinging to the steep terrain west of Lone Eagle Peak.
 This trail is rated as moderate, but if done in a single day the mileage would make this a difficult hike.

 Trailhead: Monarch Lake Trailhead